rust-ndarray/ndarray/README.rst

     to shorten the lifetime of an array view; in a reference-like type this normally happens implicitly but for technical reasons the views have an invariant lifetime parameter.
-  - Fix an issue with type inference, the dimensinality of an array should not infer correctly in more cases when using slicing.
+  - Fix an issue with type inference, the dimensionality of an array should not infer correctly in more cases when using slicing.
 By @jturner314.

 __ https://docs.rs/ndarray/0.11/ndarray/doc/ndarray_for_numpy_users/